kernelsmith/about/README.md

 #### Short Version

 Extensive experience in executing and managing network vulnerability assessments & penetration tests.
 Skilled in network vulnerability analysis including identification and remediation of vulnerabilities, development and application of network security technologies, data capture and analysis.
 Experienced in computer system/network vulnerability and exploit research and malware analysis.
-Currently evaluating and reverse engineering submitted and discovered zero-day vulnerabilities for exploitability and root-cause analysis.
-Can navigate easily in Windows/Linux/Unix/OS X command-line and graphical environments.
-Capable in multiple programming and scripting languages, but by far most proficient in Ruby.
+Spent majority of current job evaluating and reverse engineering submitted and discovered zero-day vulnerabilities for exploitability and root-cause analysis.
+More recently, focused on architecting and managing a team implementing scalable fuzzing infrastructure.
+Can navigate easily in all major command-line and graphical operating system environments as well as most VMware environments.
+Capable in multiple scripting languages, but by far most proficient in Ruby.

 #### Long Version

-* Senior Security Researcher, Hewlett-Packard/Trend Micro's Zero Day Initiative, Austin, TX July 2013 - Present
+* FuzzOps Manager & Senior Security Researcher, Hewlett-Packard/Trend Micro's
+  Zero Day Initiative, Austin, TX  July 2013 - Present

   Evaluate and reverse engineer submitted and self-discovered zero-day vulnerabilities for exploitability, root-cause analysis, and submission to